Episodios

 Nov 5 2025

-Rome's doctrine office issued a note on November 4, 2025 telling Roman Catholics not to use "Co-redemptrix" for Mary and to treat "Mediatrix" with special prudence, so that nothing eclipses Christ's unique work.
-I explained where this sits in Rome's system, not a new dogma, but authoritative guidance from the DDF that shapes teaching and devotion while reaffirming Vatican II's guardrail that nothing may add to or subtract from Christ the one Mediator.
+Rome's doctrine office issued a note yesterday (November 4, 2025) telling Roman Catholics not to use "Co-redemptrix" for Mary and to treat "Mediatrix" with special caution, so that nothing eclipses Christ's unique work.
+I explained where this sits in Rome's system.
+It is not a new dogma as such, but authoritative guidance from the teaching office of the Roman Catholic Church.
 We opened Scripture, 1 Timothy 2:5–6, Acts 4:12, and Ephesians 1, to anchor salvation, intercession, and every spiritual blessing in Christ alone.
-I addressed "Mediatrix" directly, distinguishing the biblical office of Mediator, which belongs to Jesus by virtue of his once-for-all sacrifice, from ordinary intercession among believers, and urged plain speech that keeps Christ clear for ordinary people.
-Finally, I gave practical counsel for conversations with Roman Catholic friends and invited every hearer to come directly to the living Savior who saves to the uttermost.
+I addressed "Mediatrix" directly, distinguishing the biblical office of Mediator, which belongs to Jesus by virtue of His once-for-all sacrifice.
+Finally, I gave practical counsel for conversations with Roman Catholic neighbors and friends and invited every hearer to come directly to the living Lord Jesus who saves to the uttermost.

 Más Menos